DOJ Clears Antitrust Hurdles for Malaria Drug Wholesaler

 Earlier this month, the Justice Department signed off on a business review letter earlier this month allowing McKesson and Cardinal Health to collaborate on pandemic-response without antitrust concerns.

 New York Times reporting says Assistant Attorney General Delrahim has previously asserted that monopolies could be legal until they abuse their power.
-Upon entering the Justice Department, he was reportedly gifted a red hat playing on his name with Trump’s slogan, “Makan Antitrust Great Again.”
+Upon entering the Justice Department, he was reportedly gifted a “Makan Antitrust Great Again” hat, playing on his name and Trump’s slogan.

 Delrahim was previously accused of playing politics with antitrust enforcement when he unsuccessfully tried to block AT&T’s merger with Time Warner — a move that some suspected served to carry out Trump’s vendetta against the telecom’s subsidiary CNN.